wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - Bug fix: some fields would not validate if value was zero.
+- Added ip_address as an available data send / export field.

 = 4.0.15 =
 - (12 Oct 2013) - allow HTML in "Your message has been sent, thank you." custom label.